maxbogue/debatewithdata/docs/api_data.md

 This document describes the fields present in the API data format for items.
 Fields with a `?` after their name are optional.
-If a condition appears in parenthesis after the type, it is present iff that condition is met. `??` means they are still optional even if the condition is met.
+If a condition appears in parenthesis after the type, it is present iff that condition is met.

 ## Data Bundle